Filing documents before we went digital

 I was trying to find the seaman's record for one of my ancestors.
 The process took a very long time because the first index system merely narrowed the search and directed to a second index system, then onto a third and so on.
 Each index system was located in a different place.

-I can't remember the actual procedure exactly, so my apologies to the National Archives as I have surely got it wrong in detail, but it was something like:
+I can't remember the procedure exactly, so my apologies to the National Archives as I have surely got it wrong in detail, but it was something like:

-In navy records find type of service
+In navy records go to Type of service

 The whole process was time-consuming and frustrating.
 We must be thankful for computerised records!